Freeform finds audience with its millennial-first approach

 Freeform, formerly known as ABC Family, rebranded in 2016 to lose the "family" appeal and narrowly target new adults — or, as Freeform President Tom Ascheim describes them, "basically legal adults" who "haven't quite yet found their way in the world."

-Since then, very little is off limits on Freeform.
+Since the rebrand, very little is off limits on Freeform.
 Characters may explore their sexuality and navigate white privilege in the same episode.

 "The Bold Type" actress Aisha Dee said that unabashedly targeting young millennials (anyone born between 1981 and 1996) and Gen Zers (anyone born after 1996) has allowed the network to tell more relatable stories.